yuanbei/adspider/adsProperties.md

 5. When user click the image, it will go to the ads page.
 6. Some ads is maintained by the website itself.

-### There are two relationship between image and webpage.
+### There are two relationship between image and web page.
-1. Webpage referers some images from third party.
+1. Web page refer some images from third party.
-2. The image is referered by other webpage.
+2. The image is refer by other web page.